OfficeDev/hands-on-labs/O3653/O3653-19 WebHooks/lab.md

     </div>
    ```

-## Step 7: Create the Notification and Message models
+## Step 7: Create the Notification model
-In this step you'll create models that represent Notification and Message objects.
+In this step you'll create a model that represents a Notification object.

 ### Create the Notification model